Stay at One of Ireland’s Best Castles

 But I was, impossibly-seeming, staying here legitimately and did not need a password.
 Michael the valet on the bridge was a suitable stand- in for Merlin.
 I’m sure a wand was neatly tucked up the sleeve of his green livery.
 A luxurious yet welcoming green, colour of under-lit leaves.

-And yes of course, the entrance to Ashford is across a little stone bridge.
+And yes, the entrance to Ashford is across a little stone bridge.
 The River Corrib runs underneath and all the way into nearby Cong, source of the Ardilauns’ tea time trout.

 Check-in is an event in itself.
 You begin to feel special and singled out immediately, the preparation for a great stay begins here, a solid desk all to yourselves as you go through formalities.
 The complimentary gin cocktail was a perfect way to hook me in even further.
 Another spell casting a relaxed glow and easy smile.
 Though the smiles form here without any need of alcohol while you are given a tour of the public rooms en route to your bedroom.